 Q172.9.1.2.
 M2401f.
 Our home health agency has a physical therapy only patient with a Stage 2 pressure ulcer.
 Although we are assessing the patient's skin as part of the comprehensive assessment requirements, the wound care for the pressure ulcer is being provided by an outpatient wound center and family members in the home and includes moist wound healing interventions.
 Since the wound care is not part of the home health plan of care, or being billed for by the agency, no orders for moist wound treatment were obtained from the physician by our agency.
 How should M2401f - Intervention Synopsis; Pressure ulcer treatment based on principles of moist wound healing (at transfer and discharge) be answered?
-[Q&A EDITED 05/22; EDITED 10/18; EDITED 10/16; ADDED 04/15; Previously CMS Qtrly Q&A 04/15 Q7]
+[Q&A EDITED 10/23; EDITED 05/22; EDITED 10/18; EDITED 10/16; ADDED 04/15; Previously CMS Qtrly Q&A 04/15 Q7]

 A172.9.1.2.
-When determining the appropriate response for M2401f - Intervention Synopsis; Pressure ulcer treatment based on principles of moist wound healing.
 In the scenario you describe response 1 - Yes is not appropriate because there are no interventions on the plan of care.
-The response - N/A is also not appropriate because the patient does have pressure ulcers for which moist wound healing is indicated.
+The response N/A is also not appropriate because the patient does have pressure ulcers for which moist wound healing is indicated.
 Response 0 - No is the most appropriate.